ianva/vim-googurl/README.md

 The plugin will define a `FindUrls` command.
 Put your cursor over a word, call `:FindUrls` and you will be offered a set of choices drawn from Google.

+For instance, suppose that you want to link to [Github](https://github.com/), put the word `Github` under your cursor, and invoke `:FindUrls`.
+You will be prompted to choose the URL among several Google matches.
+Make a choice, and the link will appear as `[Github](https://github.com/)` in your markdown file.

 ## License

     Copyright (c) 2011 Roma1n